 sudo apt upgrade

-- Check if the installation was successfull:
+- Check if the installation was successful:

 Install the Intune app on ubuntu